azlibdar/react-customs/CONTRIBUTING.md

 - **For providing usage examples:**
   - Use external links for demos, preferably CodeSandbox or similar platforms where both code and preview are visible.
   - Note: When developing new hooks, they won't be available on npm immediately.
 Use a local version of the hook for your demo initially.
-  - After your pull request is merged and a new version is published, update your demo to use the npm version and submit another pull request with the updated demo link.
+  - After your pull request is merged and a new version is published, update your demo to use the npm version.

 <br>